espressif/esp-idf/docs/en/api-reference/template.rst

 API Documentation Template
 ==========================

+:link_to_translation:`zh_CN:[中文]`

 .. note::

     *INSTRUCTIONS*

     1. Use this file (:idf_file:`docs/en/api-reference/template.rst`) as a template to document API.
-    2. Change the file name to the name of the header file that represents documented API.
+    2. Change the file name to the name of the header file that represents the documented API.
     3. Include respective files with descriptions from the API folder using ``..include::``

         * README.rst